 The applicant has taken no action leading to the conditions or circumstances that are the subject of the variance request.
-Removal of the 54 specimen trees is the result of their location within the proposed residential development, outside the significant on-site PMA.
+The removal of the 54 specimen trees would be the result of their location within the proposed residential development outside the significant on-site PMA.
 These trees are requested for removal to achieve a reasonable development for a residential community with associated infrastructure.